TheSeaCook/tape2esxdos/README.md

 must be prepared with the `split.py` script. split.py normally produces a single TAP with 8K (when transferring less than 48k) or 16k data chunks (see `--block_size` argument).
-The maximum chunk size is 16K, apparently bigger chunks reduces the time required to transmit data headers and meta information.
+The maximum chunk size is 16K, apparently bigger chunks reduce the time required to transmit data headers and meta information.

 `split.py` can insert placeholder blocks between data chunks, this is